-- Wrap the lid with cloth to prevent water drop drip down from the lid.
+- Wrap the lid with a cloth to prevent water leakage.
 Then, slide the lid of the steamer to control the temperature.

 - Before transferring into a tray, let it cool for a while (if you wet the tray, the dumplings won’t stick).

-- Lastly, place two (2) yellow balls at the very top which represents the moon.
+- Lastly, place two (2) yellow balls at the very top, which represent the moon.